alexbird-hunterindustries/blog/_posts/2024/01/2024-01-16-git-squash.md

 ## Context

-We wanted to make many small changes which left our code in a broken state.
-After each little change we committed, but we don't want to push those commits as-is because not all tests were passing.
-After a dozen or so changes, the code was good again.
-We want one commit that has all our changes -- this is a good commit where the tests pass.

-In the case that you want to consolidate many commits into one, you can follow these steps.
+We were rewriting ~30 lines of code, supported by tests.
+To do so, we disabled all our tests and deleted the 30 lines of code (leaving only an empty method).
+One test at a time, we enabled the test and wrote the code to pass the test.
+Then, we committed to git.

+Since the code was technically broken at each commit (the disabled tests represented missing behavior), we did not want to push our changes as-is.

+When the rewrite was finished (and all tests were enabled and passing), we were ready to think about pushing our code.
+Instead of pushing broken commits, we chose to squash the commits into one single commit, review it as a single commit, and then commit and push following our regular process.

+This post describes the squash, in case we (or you) want to repeat it.

 Here's out git log before we started the squash:
 ```

 *       a63f9092b 👥 ACC2 Features [3 hours ago] WIP - To Be Squashed
 *       110b88094 👥 ACC2 Features [3 hours ago] WIP - To Be Squashed
 *       821f1594b 👥 ACC2 Features [3 hours ago] WIP - To Be Squashed